An Elevated Lasagna Recipe Everyone Will Love!

 - 1 package lasagna noodles can use gluten-free – should only need 15-16 noodles, but many will break apart during cooking

-- 1 cup mashed butternut squash
+- 1 cup mashed butternut squash or a can of pumpkin purée

-- 1¼ cup ricotta divided
+- 1¼ cup ricotta, divided

 - ½ cup grated Parmesan plus more for serving